 5. I’m grateful especially for Jesus, He is EVERYTHING!

 So here is a little story I shared on FB this past summer and I hope it encourages you.
-I am also including a link to another post I wrote on this that includes a podcast on the same topic.
+I am also including a link to another post I wrote on this.
 I did find out, that as a W.A.G., I am not alone!!

 Friends…true friends…just lift each other up and encourage them, especially when they least expect it!
 Thank you Kathy Lacey, love you! 😘💞